Ghost (Hamlet): In Hamlet

 He tells the young Hamlet that he was poisoned and murdered by his brother, Claudius, the new King of Denmark, and asks the prince to avenge his death.
 He also expresses disgust at his wife, Gertrude, for marrying Claudius, but warns Hamlet not to confront her, but to leave that to Heaven.
 Later, Prince Hamlet returns to his friends and has them swear on his sword to keep what they have seen a secret.
 When they resist, the Ghost utters the words "Swear" and "Swear on the sword", from below the stage, until his friends agree.

 Prince Hamlet, fearing that the apparition may be a demon pretending to be King Hamlet, decides to put the Ghost to the test by staging a play that re-enacts the circumstances that the spirit claims led to his death.
 Claudius' reaction is one of guilt and horror, and Prince Hamlet is convinced that the Ghost is, in fact, his father.

 In the third appearance, Hamlet is confronted by the Ghost in his mother's closet, and is rebuked for not carrying out his revenge and for disobeying his instruction by talking to Gertrude.
 Hamlet fearfully apologises.
 Gertrude, however, cannot see the Ghost, and thinks Hamlet is mad, asking why he stares and talks to nothing.
 In this scene, the Ghost is described as being in his nightgown.
 He is never mentioned again.

 King Hamlet is described by the few characters who mention him—basically Hamlet, Horatio and the guards—as a warrior, as he led Denmark's forces to victory against Norway, and personally defeated its King Fortinbras in hand-to-hand combat.
 Hamlet respects him, saying Claudius pales in comparison to him, and frequently reflecting on him in an endearing manner.

 Interpretations

 The Ghost in Hamlet is fundamental to the plot and has been the subject of a variety of interpretations.
 Shakespeare scholar W. W. Greg was of the opinion that the Ghost was a figment of Hamlet's overwrought imagination.

 Shakespeare scholar J. Dover Wilson and others have argued that in having the Ghost appear a number of times to others before appearing to Hamlet, Shakespeare makes clear that the apparition is not a mere illusion.

 Performances

 About a hundred years after Shakespeare died, the poet Nicholas Rowe reported that he had heard an anecdote that Shakespeare himself had played the Ghost, starting a story that is still given credence today.
-Modern actors who have portrayed the Ghost include Laurence Olivier, Paul Scofield, Patrick Stewart, and Brian Blessed.
+Modern actors who have portrayed the Ghost include Laurence Olivier, Paul Scofield, Patrick Stewart, Brian Blessed and Irrfan Khan.